 ✔ Occasion (Casual?
 Formal?)

 Pro Tip: Use Pinterest to make a board of various style charts.
 For example, your description should include the style type!
-For example, rather than “dress”, determine if your dress is a shift, a-line, sheath, tent, or fit and flare style.
+For example, rather than “dress”, determine if your dress is a shift dress, a-line dress, sheath dress, tent dress, or fit and flare style.
 Pinterest is also useful for determining patterns.
-For example, if a shirt is plaid, houndstooth, gingham, glen check, or madras!
+For example, if a shirt is a plaid, houndstooth, gingham, glen check, or madras!